OmnissiahCultist/OmnissiahCultist/README.md

 <br>

 # My Projects...
-Bellow is a collection of cybersecurity-related projects I am working or have worked on.
+Below is a collection of cybersecurity-related projects I am working or have worked on.

 <br>